awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

 Custom labels are returned in an array of [Custom Label](https://docs.aws.amazon.com/rekognition/latest/dg/API_CustomLabel) objects\.
 Each custom label represents a single object, scene, or concept found in the image\.
 A custom label includes:
 + A label for the object, scene, or concept found in the image\.
 + A bounding box for objects found in the image\.
 The bounding box coordinates show where the object is located on the source image\.
 The coordinate values are a ratio of the overall image size\.
-For more information, see [BoundingBox](https://docs.aws.amazon.com/rekognition/latest/dg/API_BoundingBox)\.
+For more information, see [BoundingBox](https://docs.aws.amazon.com/rekognition/latest/dg/API_BoundingBox)\. `DetectCustomLabels` returns bounding boxes only if the model is trained to detect object locations\.
 + The confidence that Amazon Rekognition Custom Labels has in the accuracy of the label and bounding box\.

-During training a model calculates a threshold value that determines if a prediction for a label is true\.
-By default, `DetectCustomLabels` doesn't return labels whose confidence value is below the model's calculated threshold value\.
-To filter labels that are returned, specify a value for `MinConfidence` that is higher than the model's calculated threshold\.
-You can get the model's calculated threshold from the model's training results shown in the Amazon Rekognition Custom Labels console\.
+  To filter labels based on the detection confidence, specify a value for `MinConfidence` that matches your desired confidence level\.
+For example, if you need to be very confident of the prediction, specify a high value for `MinConfidence`\.
 To get all labels, regardless of confidence, specify a `MinConfidence` value of 0\.

+The performance of your model is measured, in part, by the recall and precision metrics calculated during model training\.
+For more information, see [Metrics for evaluating your model](tr-metrics-use.md)\.

+To increase the precision of your model, set a higher value for `MinConfidence`\.
+For more information, see [Reducing false positives \(better precision\)](tr-improve-model.md#tr-reduce-false-positives)\.

+To increase the recall of your model, use a lower value for `MinConfidence`\.
+For more information, see [Reducing false negatives \(better recall\)](tr-improve-model.md#tr-reduce-false-negatives)\.

+If you don't specify a value for `MinConfidence`, Amazon Rekognition Custom Labels returns a label based on the assumed threshold for that label\.
+For more information, see [Assumed threshold](tr-metrics-use.md#tr-assumed-threshold)\.
+You can get the value of the assumed threshold for a label from the model's training results\.
+For more information, see [Accessing training results \(Console\)](tr-console.md)\.

+By using the `MinConfidence` input parameter, you are specifying a desired threshold for the call\.
+Labels detected with a confidence below the value of `MinConfidence` aren't returned in the response\.
+Also, the assumed threshold for a label doesn't affect the inclusion of the label in the response\.

+**Note**
+Amazon Rekognition Custom Labels metrics express an assumed threshold as a floating point value between 0\-1\.
+The range of `MinConfidence` normalizes the threshold to a percentage value \(0\-100\)\.
+Confidence responses from DetectCustomLabels are also returned as a percentage\.

+ You might want to specify a threshold for specific labels\.
+For example, when the precision metric is acceptable for Label A, but not for Label B\.
+When specifying a different threshold \(`MinConfidence`\), consider the following\.
++ If you're only interested in a single label \(A\), set the value of `MinConfidence` to the desired threshold value\.
+In the response, predictions for label A are returned \(along with other labels\) only if the confidence is greater than `MinConfidence`\.
+You need to filter out any other labels that are returned\.
++ If you want to apply different thresholds to multiple labels, do the following:

+  1. Use a value of 0 for `MinConfidence`\.
+A value 0 ensures that all labels are returned, regardless of the detection confidence\.

+  1. For each label returned, apply the desired threshold by checking that the label confidence is greater than the threshold that you want for the label\.

+For more information, see [Improving an Amazon Rekognition Custom Labels model](tr-improve-model.md)\.

 If you're finding the confidence values returned by `DetectCustomLabels` are too low, consider retraining the model\.
-For more information, see [Training an Amazon Rekognition Custom Labels Model](tm-train-model.md)\.
+For more information, see [Training an Amazon Rekognition Custom Labels model](tm-train-model.md)\.
 You can restrict the number of custom labels returned from `DetectCustomLabels` by specifying the `MaxResults` input parameter\.
 The results are returned sorted from the highest confidence to the lowest\.

 For other examples that call `DetectCustomLabels`, see [Examples](examples.md)\.